RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Bullshit_of_The_Year_Reddit_2025.md

 3. Person chazzer20mystic completely against the idea of hive mind mental equality of the Founding Fathers being taken seriously, the Latin motto of the real nation United States of America.

-4. chazzer20mystic views mental disorders and stress living under Donald Trump all year 2025, MAGA nation, as a weakness to attack in public in Reddit.
+4. chazzer20mystic views mental disorders and stress living under Donald Trump all year 2025, MAGA nation, as a weakness to attack in public with Reddit's powerful computer machines.

 5. chazzer20mystic is a 9+ year Reddit account (July 12, 2016).
 Very territorial.
 Breaking Bad fandom?
 Saul manipulative lawyers fandom?